DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/combat.md

 In every location you will see a list of Nearby Enemies and three Dungeons in which you can enter.
 Locations are separated by level groups.
 To unlock new areas, you'll have to gather three key fragments from the dungeons.
 You can then brute force a new key with your key fragments at the Terminal (Map).

 To fight Nearby Enemies, select any of the listed enemies to enter combat.
+You can't heal while fighting nearby enemies, however, you can click on **Escape** button on the top left corner of the screen to exit the battle.
 While inside a dungeon, clicking on the enemy, represented by an alien logo will draw you into combat with it.

 ## Combat screen